 How To Make Seafood Spaghetti (Frutti di Mare)

-- Cook the spaghetti according to the package directions until Al Dente.
+- Cook the spaghetti according to the package directions until al dente.
 Drain and reserve 1 cup of the salty pasta water.

-Add a lug of olive oil, garlic, and red pepper flakes.
-Stir quickly making sure not to burn the garlic.
+- Meanwhile, heat up the largest skillet on medium-low heat.
+Add olive oil, garlic, and red pepper flakes.
+Stir quickly and make sure not to burn the garlic.

-Pour in the white wine and cover with a lid.
+- Pour in the white wine and cover with a lid.
 Cook for about 1 minute or so until the clams start to open.

-Add the shrimp to the skillet with clams and give it a stir.
+- Add the shrimp to the skillet with clams and give it a stir.
 Cover and cook for 1 minute or so.

-Once all the clams and mussels have opened and the shrimp is almost cooked, add the squid tentacles.
+- Once all the clams and mussels have opened and the shrimp is almost cooked, add the squid tentacles.
 Cook for another 30 seconds or so until they curl up.

-Meanwhile, warm up the sauce in a saucepan.
-Pour the sauce over the seafood and toss to coat well.
+- Pour the sauce over the seafood and toss to coat well.

-Add the cooked spaghetti pasta to the skillet with the seafood and toss to coat in the sauce.
+- Add the cooked spaghetti pasta to the skillet with the seafood and toss to coat in the sauce.
 Add a little bit of the reserved pasta water if needed to stretch out the sauce.

-Serve with lemon wedges on the side and enjoy.
+- Serve with lemon wedges on the side, and enjoy!